Werrington dive-under

-Werrington Dive Under (also known as the Werrington Grade Separation) is a replacement dual track grade separated railway junction at Werrington Junction, 3 mi north of Peterborough railway station in Cambridgeshire, England.
+The Werrington dive-under (known as the Werrington Grade Separation during construction) is a replacement dual track grade separated railway junction at Werrington Junction, 3 mi north of Peterborough railway station in Cambridgeshire, England.
 The junction leads to the Great Northern/Great Eastern Joint line (GN/GE) which goes through Spalding to Lincoln and beyond.
 Completed and opened in December 2021, the dive under allows trains on the west side of the East Coast Main Line (ECML) to access the GN/GE line without conflicting with the faster passenger services on the ECML.

 The dive under was constructed by a 'jacked deck' on slide paths installed in access tunnels.
 The curved 'jack deck', pushed into place beneath the main running lines, will be the first use of such a structure in the United Kingdom.
 The installation uses a patented method of construction.

 Original junction

 When the line closed between March and Spalding in 1982, freight traffic, instead of cutting across the western edge of the Fens, was diverted through Peterborough station.
 Trains therefore had to use Werrington Junction, located 3 mi north of Peterborough railway station, for access to/from the GN/GE line.
 In order to use the junction trains have to cross the lines used by the fast ECML passenger services on the level and, in the case of trains to Spalding, also use the Up Fast line for three miles between Peterborough station and the junction.
 This can cause delay to fast passenger trains.

 Railtrack, Network Rail's predecessor, recognised that the ECML was congested and so upgraded the GN/GE line to accommodate the heavy container trains to and from the east coast ports.
 However Werrington Junction was still a significant bottleneck.